 When driving in very cold weather, it’s important to utilize hats, mittens, and socks or booties.
 These help keep kids warm without interfering with car seat straps.

-Put their coat on backwards.
+Put their coat on backward.

 Learn more about car seat safety in cold weather on Consumer Reports: